 - Try Some Great Casual Restaurants

 You wouldn't want to blow all your vacation dollars (and your diet) indulging in table-service restaurants, would you?
 But that doesn't mean you have to settle for burgers and fries all the time either.
-The resort has some great buffets and counter-service restaurants.
+The resort has some great counter-service restaurants.
 To find out which ones you should consider, head on over to Top 10 Best Walt Disney World Casual Restaurants.

 - Yo Ho with Pirates of the Caribbean